 We will need to recruit a significant number of additional personnel in order to achieve our operating goals.
 In order to pursue our product development and marketing and sales plans, we will need to hire additional qualified scientific personnel to perform research and development, as well as personnel with expertise in clinical testing, government regulation, manufacturing, marketing and sales.
 We also rely on consultants and advisors to assist in formulating our research and development strategy and adhering to complex regulatory requirements.
 We face competition for qualified individuals from numerous pharmaceutical and biotechnology companies, universities and other research institutions.
 There can be no assurance that we will be able to attract and retain such individuals on acceptable terms, if at all.
 If the personnel that have contingently agreed to join us do not join us it will be difficult or impossible for us to execute our business plan in a timely manner.
 Additionally, our facilities are located in Iowa, which may make attracting and retaining qualified scientific and technical personnel from outside of Iowa difficult.
-We have two forgivable loans totaling \$6.4 million as of September 30, 2011 that are contingent on us creating jobs in Iowa.
-If we leave Iowa or fail to create the required number of jobs in Iowa, we may be required to pay back some or all of those loans.
+We have a forgivable loan totaling \$300,000 as of June 30, 2012, that is contingent on us creating jobs in Iowa.
+If we leave Iowa or fail to create the required number of jobs in Iowa, we may be required to pay back some or all of this loan.
+In addition, under our settlement agreement with the Iowa Economic Development Authority, or IEDA, we are obligated to maintain specific aspects of our business substantially in the State of Iowa while amounts remain payable pursuant to the settlement agreement.
 The failure to attract and retain qualified personnel, consultants and advisors could have a material adverse effect on our business, financial condition and results of operations.